chrisliang12/SurfSotreWithRaft/README.md

 ```

 ## Unit-Test
 In this project, you can find some test code I have already written.
-You can simply run them in the root directory by the following:
+You can simply run them in the root directory by the following command:
 ```shell
 > make test
 ```